With people

 Service personnel human resource development

-Framework Promoted by Department for Promotion of Distributor HR Development
+Establishing a framework led by department for Promotion of Distributor HR Development

-As means for internal training and the service personnel development, we established the “Techno Service School” for training our Japanese staff, and the “ the Komatsu Philippines” for training our Filipino staff, to conduct planned training by applying a job rotation system within the company including our overseas offices.
+First, as part of our internal service personnel training and development programs, we operate the “Techno Service School” to train our Japanese staff, and the “ the Komatsu Philippines Human Resources Development Center” to train our Filipino staff.
+We provide planned staff development through a job rotation system within the company, including overseas assignments.

-We have established training centers in 21 locations in 15 countries worldwide to support the development of our distributor's sales and service personnel, not only in marketing, service, and operator skills but also in management development and training for improvement activities.
+We have established training centers in 22 locations in 15 countries worldwide to support the development of our distributors' sales and service personnel, not only in marketing, service, and operator skills but also in management development and training for improvement activities.

-In FY2022, we further strengthened our online training program, conducting more than 400 training sessions worldwide, with more than 5,000 service staffs in attendance.
+In recent years, we have further advanced the hybridization of online and in-person training programs, conducting more than 400 training sessions worldwide, with over 5,000 distributor staff in attendance.

 TOPICS